 A: You bet!
 The Business Scholars Program has fewer required courses than a major and most minors.
 Entering the Program does take planning, so take time to view the Curricular Requirements and Curriculum Planning Sheet.

 Q: What is the time commitment outside of class?

-A: Business Scholars are expected to attend at least nine workshops and co-curricular activities by the end of their senior year.
+A: Business Scholars are expected to attend at least eight workshops and co-curricular activities by the end of their senior year.
 The time commitment is more than in most courses, but all requirements are meant to help you prepare for your career.